 I got home, proud of performing my fatherly duties and informed my wife of the disaster I had just staved off.
 As I filled my coffee cup I felt like a conquering hero.
 I mentioned we needed to remind Zach if he sees that light come on ever he needs to let me know because the tires need air.
 He’s been driving for a year but these kinds of maintenance lessons are opportunities for him to learn.

 I grabbed my coffee and settled in to enjoy the rest of my morning.

 Then Zach came downstairs.
-He went out and looked at the tire, shocked that it had been near flat.
+He went out to go look at the tire.
 I was sure he was going to admire my handy work and come in and celebrate his awesome pops.
 Instead he came in and said, “Hmm dad, there’s a nail in the tire.”
 I had not seen it during my manly inspection and was quite sure he was mistaken.
 I went out side to prove him wrong and share the thing he saw was simply a rock.
 I mean I have worldly knowledge of such things.
 Unfortunately he was right and I was wrong – something I will admit between you and me but not to him.
 He’s a teenager, can you imagine?
 I’d never hear the end of that.

 Regardless, in all it’s glory, was a bright shiny nail.
 Drats!
 Saturday plans were definitely off track now.

 While his mom went ahead and took him to his prep course, I jumped in his car and drove it up to Discount Tire.
 As I pulled in I noticed their parking lot was full.
 Not a good sign.
 I walked in and there was a line.
 Definitely not a good sign.
 I began to see my Saturday morning slipping away waiting for this stupid tire to be fixed.